thomaslule/twitch-greet-newcomers/docs/index.md

 > This is scary, what does this code do? 😨

-It just scans the chat to find new viewers and it forgets everything when the tab is closed or refreshed.
+It just adds a routine to the webpage that marks new viewers in chat.
 It doesn't spy on anything.
 It is only visible to you.

-You can read the code properly formatted [here](https://github.com/thomaslule/twitch-greet-newcomers/blob/master/greet.js).
+You can read the executed code [here](https://github.com/thomaslule/twitch-greet-newcomers/blob/master/greet.js).

+The code is delivered by [jsDelivr](https://www.jsdelivr.com/).